Byron-Miles/ruboto/README.md

-ruboto-fish
+ruboto
 ===========

-Demo app for learning purposes
+Demo apps for learning purposes
 ------------------------------

-### Environment setup:
+### Windows Environment setup:
 *Tip:* Use folders without spaces.. e.g. c:\devware\java\.. instead of c:\program files\Java\..<br />
 *Tip:* It may be possible to get it work with 64-bit Java, Android, etc, but I used 32-bit